 Historically, money has evolved as stages that coincide with its functions:

-Social representation of value: it displays easily verifiable economic value that enables its recognition.
+Social representation of value: it displays economic value.

 2nd.
 Store of Value.
 Medium of Wealth Transfer.